 Phonics and Reading in KS1

-We use one systematic phonic programme called Letters and Sounds and teachers adapt the planning and teaching to match the needs of the class.
+We use one systematic phonic programme called LCP and teachers adapt the planning and teaching to match the needs of the class.

-Letters and Sounds is divided into six phases with each phase building on the skills and knowledge of previous learning.
+LCP teaching is divided into six phases with each phase building on the skills and knowledge of previous learning.
 The children have time to practise and rapidly expand their ability to read and spell words.
-They are also taught to read and spell ‘tricky words’ - words with spellings which are unusual or which children have not yet been taught.
+They are also taught to read and spell ‘common exception words’ - words with spellings which are unusual or which children have not yet been taught.
 For those children needing extra support, intervention booster groups are implemented.
 This program is also used for a short period to teach phonics to some children in Key Stage Two.

 In Year Two, the children are taught spelling and grammar using the programs No Nonsense Spelling and No Nonsense Grammar.
 These programs also incorporates phonics.
 The children practice spelling and grammar using a range of engaging activities.